chabi87r/P2P-P2R/README.md

 P2R - a native token whose value in the first stage , i.e. at the time of acquiring investors, is constant and amounts to 1 USDT, and when the STARTUP STAGE is completed with a positive result in both conditions, the value of the P2R coin will take a variable value determined by the ratio of the number of PEC coins available in circulation, and the amount of funds accumulated in the PFPEC wallet determined by the number of stablecoins PET , the value of which through the STAKING process will be twice the value of the PEC coin, which when it reaches twice the initial value will become marketable.

-PET - PayEyeToken is a 1USDT stablecoin.
+PET - PayET is a 1USDT stablecoin.

-PayEyeToken will finally be a token resistant to inflation, it will not be affected by fluctuations in the markets of fiat and digital currencies.
+PayET will finally be a token resistant to inflation, it will not be affected by fluctuations in the markets of fiat and digital currencies.
 With the PET token, it will be possible to pay in every corner of the world without additional fees, such as, for example, currency conversion e.t.c
 	x * mPEC - number (x) of PEC coins available in circulation

 The number of PET in the PFPEC Foundation's portfolio will continue to increase over time as the number will depend on several factors.
 The main component of the PEC coin value will be the commission on purchases paid for by the POS device.

 And speaking humanly:
-Transactions in the store that will be made using VISA and MASTERCARD cards, as well as payments using the innovative PayEye technology will be transferred in the form of a commission of 0.04% per transaction to the P2P P2R foundation account (address of the smart contract called "FOUNDATION ACCOUNT")
+Transactions in the store that will be made using VISA and MASTERCARD cards, as well as payments using the innovative Pay technology will be transferred in the form of a commission of 0.04% per transaction to the P2P P2R foundation account (address of the smart contract called "FOUNDATION ACCOUNT")

-These payments will allow us to create a MONSTER that will be fed with commission from every transaction in the world made with a PayEye device !
+These payments will allow us to create a MONSTER that will be fed with commission from every transaction in the world made with a Pay device !
-I would like to mention that at the moment PayEye has 150 points in Wrocław itself, where it allows you to make payments using its technology.
+I would like to mention that at the moment Pay has 150 points in Wrocław itself, where it allows you to make payments using its technology.

 The pandemic has its plus for this project, because due to the shortages in the semiconductor supply chains, the first batch of devices that the company ordered from its contractor is to arrive around June this year and there will be 500 of them, 250 of which are going to Dubai immediately , because they bought during the last fair that took place there.